Minnesota Russian Speaker Driving Truck Into Crowd Released

 According to the wife of Bogdan Vechirko, as well as the husband of her sister Artem Loginov, Bogdan was beaten and robbed.

-Loginov claims that the incident was unintentional.
-According to him, he talked with Vechirko and is convinced that the incident on the bridge "was not his mistake."
-He didn’t want this to happen, and he had no intention of harming anyone or doing anything bad, said the relative quoted Star Tribune.
+Loginov claims the incident was unintentional.
+According to him, he spoke with Vechirko and is convinced that the incident on the bridge "was not his mistake."
+He did not want this to happen, and he had no intention of harming anyone or doing anything bad, according to a relative who is quoted as saying Star Tribune.